 - Remove beef from marinade, shake off extra marinade and add the beef to the hot wok.

-- if you want it spicy, sprinkle on some Korean chili flakes (gochugaru – dried, course and aromatic chili flakes with no seeds) or spice it up at the table with ssamjang (Korean chili paste).
+Whether you cook your house bulgogi in the wok or on the grill, you can spice it up by sprinkling on some Korean chili flakes (gochugaru – dried, course and aromatic chili flakes with no seeds) or spice it up at the table with ssamjang (Korean chili paste).

 - serve over rice and finish with a sprinkle of sesame seeds.

 Korean cuisine is famous for its sides, known as banchan, so if you want to put more effort into the meal you can whip up some killer sides including